 - Damages: If the injured party does not sustain damages, they may not be eligible to file a claim.
-For example, if a guest slips on an icy surface, but does not incur economic or noneconomic losses as a result, he may not have a viable case against the property owner.
+For example, if a guest slips on an icy surface but does not incur economic or noneconomic losses as a result, they may not have a viable case against the property owner.

 What Is My Case Worth?